dreamcatcher-tech/network/ideas/Interpulse/CRM/AI/CRM GPT AI interface.md

 ?
 Could we embed each customer record, so that anything like something could be returned ?
 This might let us answer much more general questions ?

+So there would be a local AI chain, and a server side AI chain ?
+Server side would be connected to the dreamcatcher, local was simply for their user chain ?
+If they sync the local chain with server then we can use it for testing.